-Gov. Charles Eden, a representative of a great English family, arrived in North Carolina in 1714 with full powers from the Duke of Beaufort, who was then Palatine.
+Governor Charles Eden, a representative of a great English family, arrived in North Carolina in early 1714 with full powers from Henry Somerset, the 2nd Duke of Beaufort, who was then Palatine (and who died on May 24, 1714 four days before Eden took the oaths of office).
 Col. Thomas Pollock had been serving as governor since the death of Gov. Edward Hyde in 1712.
 Eden's official title to be used in the colony was "Charles Eden Esquire, Governor, Captain General, and Admiral".

 The General Assembly, over which Governor Eden presided in 1715, was destined to instigate many legislative measures for the economic and political progress of the colony.
 It was during the meeting of this legislative body in 1715 that the first direct tax was levied on the inhabitants of North Carolina, at least so far as any record in existence today shows.
 This took the dual form of a poll tax and a land tax.

 This same 1715 General Assembly definitely established the Church of England (Anglican) in North Carolina.
 This was, no doubt, brought about to a great extent by the influence of Governor Eden, who was interested in aiding the Church of England in its early struggle for survival.

 At this point in time there was a severe lack of Clergymen and missionaries sent out from England by the Society of the Propagation of the Gospel (SPG).
 Thus it was that most of the nine Parishes established in 1715 had to rely entirely upon the services of qualified lay readers.

 In a letter of Governor Eden's he states "In most of the parishes they have already established two or three readers who are the most capable persons we can get here.
 To some they allow per annum thirty pounds, to others twenty pounds and to none less than ten pounds."